julia-claira/Show_Dashboard/README.md

 ## Description

-A suplimentary dashboard I created for a pitch to Netflix demonstrating the viablility of an animated space-based science fiction show geared toward girls.
+A suplimentary dashboard I created for a pitch to Netflix that demonstrates the viablility of an animated space-based, science fiction show geared toward girls.